 Specific skills are discreetly taught and practised so that they become transferrable.
 The sequenced modules activate prior learning, build on skills and deepen knowledge AND understanding.
 Learning, vocabulary and content is cumulative; content is learned, retrieved and built upon

 Where relevant and meaningful, a cross curricular ‘topic’ approach is employed by teachers to make links between subjects and practical real life experiences are incorporated to inspire and motivate our children.

 Our curriculum ensures that academic development, creativity and problem solving, as well as physical development, well-being and mental health are key elements that support the development of our pupils and promote a positive attitude to learning.
 Our curriculum promotes an understanding and respect for our local Fenland community, of which we are proud, as well as the diversity outside of the local area.
 It utilises the skills, knowledge and cultural wealth of the community while supporting the children’s spiritual, moral, social and cultural development, ensuring that children are well prepared for life in Modern Britain.

 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the children in our school.
-A blocked curriculum approach has been implemented at the school to ensure coverage and progression in a number of curriculum areas.
-This approach enables topic based learning, fostering each child’s curiosity and interest throughout each topic and also enabling the achievement of depth in knowledge and skills.
 The curriculum provides children with memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of transferable skills.